Site Search

 The most relevant radio network for outback travellers is the Australian National 4WD Radio Network Inc. (VKS737).
 The primary role of this network is to provide safety orientated HF radio communications for travellers in remote areas.
 To join the Australian National 4WD Radio Network Inc. (VKS737) you will need to purchase a 12 month Member Subscription.

-If you are a member of this network then you will know what channels and frequencies you can listen in to hear member-base operator discussions.
+If you are a member of the VKS-737 network then you will know what channels and frequencies you can listen in to hear member-base operator discussions.
 Some people find this very entertaining and you may often pick up relevant track information and safety warnings.
 The Network will also run scheduled broadcasts at specific times of day for members to listen to relevant reports (weather etc) and offer many other related services.

 Receiving Radio Broadcasts